pojome/activity-log/README.md

 * There's more, but you get the point...

 <strong>New!</strong> You are now able to get email notifications once an event you have defined (via rules) has occurred.
 This is useful in cases you must know right away when someone does something on your site.
 We use it to thwart hacker attempts, for example.

+<strong>New!</strong> Export your Activity Log data records to CSV.
+Developers can easily add support for custom data formats with our new dedicated Export API.

 <h4>What people are saying</h4>
 * <em>“Best 10 Free WordPress Plugins of the Month – July 2014: Keeping tabs on what your users do with their access to the Dashboard”</em> - [ManageWp.com](https://managewp.com/best-free-wordpress-plugins-july-2014)